ConnorWiseman/ta-cs313-php-s18/README.md

 If you installed your local web server manually, see its documentation for instructions on how to change the server root to your local repository's public-facing subdirectory.

-For the Bitnami web stacks, you will need to edit `<Bitnami install directory>\apache2\conf\httpd.conf`.
+For the Bitnami web stacks, first, you will need to edit `<Bitnami install directory>\apache2\conf\httpd.conf`.
 Find this file, then perform the following tasks.

 1. Open `httpd.conf` in a text editor
 2. Change the path specified by `DocumentRoot` to the path to the public-facing subdirectory in your local repository
+3. Change the path specified in the `Directory` directive immediately below `DocumentRoot` to match
-3. Save `httpd.conf`
+4. Save `httpd.conf`

+Second, you will need to edit `<Bitnami install directory\apache2\conf\bitnami.conf`.
+Find this file, then perform the following tasks.
+1. Open `bitnami.conf` in a text editor
+2. Change the path specified by `DocumentRoot` under the `VirtualHost` serving default traffic
+3. Change the path specified in the `Directory` directive immediately below `DocumentRoot` to match
+4. Save `bitnami.conf`
-4. Restart your local web server
+5. Restart your local web server

 Ensure that your changes were successful by creating a simple HTML or PHP file in your local repository's public-facing subdirectory and navigating to it from localhost.
 You may need to clear your browser's cache or perform a "hard" refresh to fetch the most recent changes from your local web server.